chrispoon2263/FFT-IFFT-Function-Calculator/microservice_server/README.md

 ---
 ### Usage
 - Open a web browser and go to http://localhost:63861/
-- Click the “Random” button on the UI to randomly pick two new input functions
+- Click the “Random” button on the host UI to randomly pick two new input functions
 - Observe the command line updating with new randomized values on every click

 ---